 Set Power Saving Mode on the Galaxy S5

-Edited by Grimm, Jentruh, Anonymous, Eng and 2 others
+Edited by Grimm, Jentruh, Eng, Jen M and 1 other

 Hi.
 You are watching VisiHow.
 Today, we are going to show you how to turn on power saving mode.